Ripon

 Toponymy

 While the name to the park is unclear, Studley comes from Old English 'stod' meaning 'stud farm' + 'leah' meaning 'wood or pasture'.
-The city is named after the abbot of the Fountains, John Ripon who was abbot during the 15th century CE.
+The city is named after the abbot of the Fountains, John Ripon who was abbot during the 15th century.

 See